 What are carbohydrates?
 Are all carbs the same?
-Why should we consider how many of them we eat?
+Why should we watch how much of them we eat?

-Reducing carbs is also proven to be beneficial for many medical conditions, including diabetes, PCOS and epilepsy.
-Of course, anyone with a serious medical condition should first consult a health expert before making any major changes to their diet.
+When done right, reducing your carb intake is a well-established and successful lifelong approach to healthy eating, but it’s also been proved to be beneficial for many medical conditions, such as diabetes, PCOS, and epilepsy.
+Of course, anyone with a serious existing medical condition should consult a health expert before making any major changes to their diet.

 Low carb diets may be making headlines now, but they have long been relied upon for their weight-loss and health benefits.

 William Banting was an obese British undertaker in the Victorian era, who for 20 years had approached leading specialists of the time for weight-loss support.
 Eventually, an ear specialist proposed a radical eating plan to Banting that would drastically limit his intake of carbohydrates, especially those of a starchy or sugary nature like bread, potatoes, butter, milk, and sugar, all of which were dietary staples at the time.
 The diet helped Banting to lose a remarkable amount of weight, and relieve him of the ailments and infirmities he suffered due to obesity.

 Upon self-reflection, Banting decided to write and publish an open letter to the public titled "Letter on Corpulence", which became widely distributed.